tsmx/object-hmac/README.md

 - `obj` doesn't provide a HMAC to check against
 - `obj` was manipulated: at least one attribute was changed, added or deleted (deep-inspection including all nested objects/arrays)
 - the HMAC of `obj` was manipulated
+- `key` is deviating from the one the HMAC was created with

 #### obj